crazywhalecc/static-php-cli/README-en.md

 The basic principles for contributing are as follows:

 - This project uses php-cs-fixer and phpstan as code formatting tools.
-Before contributing, please run `composer analyze` and `composer cs-fix` on the updated code.
+Before contributing, please run `composer analyse` and `composer cs-fix` on the updated code.
 - If other open source libraries are involved, the corresponding licenses should be provided.
     Also, configuration files should be sorted using the command `sort-config` after modification.
     For more information about sorting commands, see the documentation.